Last updated 30-Nov-2022

 Lowering the cabin temperature by only a few degress can extend range

-Heated seats are more efficient that a hot cabin
+Heated seats and steering wheel are more efficient that a hot cabin

 A cold battery will be most easily recognised by a dotted line on the power meter below zero.
 The dotted part of the line indicating that area is not accessible.
 Tesla appear to have become more conservative on the amount of regen possible in the cold, and less regen appears possible to how cars were a few years ago.
 As the battery warns up, more regen will be possible.
 It's important to recognise that reduced regen also means reduced braking and more application of the brake pedal will be required to stop.
 This can feel unnatural and very different to normal and the first time it is experienced it can feel like the brakes have failed.

 Reduced regen is a limit on how fast Tesla thing the battery can safely take.
 Charging is exactly the same.
 Most domestic/AC charge points work at under 11kw and except in extreme cold conditions, this is rarely limited.
 DC charging however can be limited in the cold and 30kw or less even on a supercharger is possible.
 As a result charging a cold battery on a super charger can be a frustrating experience.

 To reduce this problem, supercharge at the end of a journey rather than the beginning if possible, although be mindful not to charge to 100% and then leave the car full unless it is a car with an LFP battery.